PERTINENCE: Input-based Opportunistic Neural Network Dynamic Execution: Introduction

-To the best of our knowledge, there is little research on combining at runtime the capabilities of different existing pre-trained predictors with different accuracy-cost trade-offs by dynamically dispatching inputs depending on their complexity.
-This approach would allow non-expert users and practitioners to combine out-of-the-box properties (e.g., high accuracy or efficient execution) of existing NN models efficiently in a hybrid synergy.
-Therefore, we propose \textit{PERTINENCE} -- a complementary approach to the ones mentioned above -- that leverages pre-trained DNN models and intelligently combines them at runtime to minimize computational effort.
-We show that, with such an approach, it is possible to outperform the state-of-the-art models in terms of trade-off between accuracy and number of operations by combining them dynamically.
-We draw inspiration from MoE approach, particularly in the design of the input dispatcher.
+We show that by dynamically combining state-of-the-art models, we can achieve better trade-offs between accuracy and the number of operations than when using the models individually.
+We draw inspiration from the MoE approach, particularly in the design of the input dispatcher.
 However, PERTINENCE operates along a fundamentally different axis.
 Traditional MoE methods typically split the dataset upfront, train separate expert models for each partition, and use a learned gating mechanism to dispatch inputs during inference.
-In contrast, PERTINENCE first learns about the complexity of inputs, and then dynamically dispatches them at runtime to the most efficient pre-trained network capable of accurate prediction.
+In contrast, PERTINENCE does not need a dataset split and expert training.
+Rather, it learns to determine which pre-trained model to use at runtime for achieving a better trade-off between accuracy and computational complexity.
 Unlike MoE systems, which often require retraining multiple expert models as dataset complexity increases, PERTINENCE leverages existing pre-trained networks, avoiding re-training.
-Additionally, MoE frameworks primarily focus on improving accuracy, whereas PERTINENCE explicitly targets operation minimization for achieving computational efficiency while maintaining high accuracy.
+Additionally, MoE frameworks primarily focus on improving accuracy, whereas PERTINENCE explicitly targets minimizing operations to achieve computational efficiency while maintaining high accuracy.
+We perform an evolutionary exploration of the input dispatcher training while considering accuracy, FLOPS, power consumption, and inference time.
+We also study the impact of varying the dispatcher rate in a YOLO-based real-time video feed application.
+The experimental results show that PERTINENCE provides superior solutions, achieving higher accuracy at reduced power consumption without impacting inference time.

+In summary, we propose the following contributions: \begin{itemize} \item We introduce PERTINENCE, a runtime method for selecting the least resource-intensive pre-trained model that correctly processes a given input, using an ML-based input dispatcher. \item We explore the input-dispatcher training space using an evolutionary approach. \item We conduct an extensive experimental campaign on state-of-the-art Neural Networks, including CNNs and Vision Transformers.
+Finally, we apply PERTINENCE on a YOLO-based real-time video feed application. \end{itemize}